 Placed over the bed or desk, they can provide light without taking up any space on a desktop or bedside table.

 Try A Mural

-Your boys' bedroom ideas for small rooms can also utilize some wall art.
-Would a giant world map or solar system be right up your son's alley?
+Your boys’ bedroom design for small rooms can also utilize some wall art.
+Would a giant world map or solar system be right up your son’s alley?

-doesn't have to be wall to wall and floor to ceiling, but it should dominate the wall.
+The wall art doesn’t have to be wall to wall and floor to ceiling, but it should dominate the wall space.